Azure-Samples/cognitive-services-speech-sdk/samples/csharp/uwp/virtualassistant-uwp/README.md

-# Quickstart: Using Voice Assistant in C# Universal Windows Platform
+# Quickstart: Using Voice Assistants in C# Universal Windows Platform

-This sample demonstrates how to recognize speech for Voice Assistant and receive activity responses.
+This sample demonstrates how to use Voice Assistants to recognize speech and receive activity responses.

 ## Prerequisites